 The fundamentals of a hardship loan

 To be considered for a hardship loan, applicants must meet specific eligibility criteria set by the lender.
-These criteria may include proof of financial stress and explaining how the funds will be used to overcome the hardships.
+These criteria may include proof of financial stress and explaining how you plan to use the funds to overcome the hardships.
 They ensure that only those needing assistance can benefit from these favorable loan terms.

 Before COVID-19, there was no such thing as a personal loan designed particularly for persons in need.
 Plus, receiving a loan while unemployed has always been tricky since most lenders want proof of income to ensure that the debt can be repaid.